-As we all know that football is a very demanding sport and when played professionally at the top most level, the physical challenges may make it even more difficult to have great longevity in the sport.
 Hence, most football players retire by an average age of 35 years.
-Some players are rather unfortunate and are forced to retire if they have multiple fitness issues or recurring injury problems.
+Some players are rather unfortunate and are forced to retire even earlier if they have multiple fitness issues or recurring injury problems.

 Pepe (Portugal)

-On his retirement Pepe posted on social media:
+On his retirement, Pepe posted the following on social media:

 “I want to thank God for giving me the wisdom to be able to continue my journey, I can’t help but also thank all the presidents who bet and believed in me to be able to perform my work.
 To all the employees of all the clubs I’ve been to, who are the soul and essence of the clubs and the national team.
 I want to thank everyone in the background.
 I want to leave a thank you and a hug of gratitude for all of you.
 And thank you all very much.”